+(1) An owner or operator shall not lower the rated heat input capacity of a boiler to less than or equal to 2 MMBtu/hr.
+The lowered rated heat input capacity shall be based on manufacturer's identification or rating plate or permit condition.

+(2) Boilers ≤ 2 MMBtu/hr

-- (1) An owner or operator shall not lower the rated heat input capacity of a boiler to less than or equal to 2 MMBtu/hr.
-The lowered rated heat input capacity shall be based on manufacturer's identification or rating plate or permit condition. - (2) An owner or operator of a boiler less than or equal to 2 MMBtu/hr shall perform maintenance in accordance with the manufacturer's schedule and specifications as identified in a manual and other written materials supplied by the manufacturer or distributor.
-The owner or operator shall maintain on site a copy of the manufacturer's and/or distributor's written instructions and retain a record of the maintenance activity for a period of 3 years.
+- (A) An owner or operator of a boiler to less than or equal to 2 MMBtw/hr shall perform maintenance in accordance with the manufacturer's schedule and specifications as identified in a manual and other written materials supplied by the manufacturer or distributor.
+The owner or operator shall maintain on site a copy of the manufacturer's and/or distributor's written instructions and retain a record of the maintenance activity for a period of 3 years. - (B) An owner or operator shall maintain on site a copy of all documents identifying the boiler's rated heat input capacity.
+The rated heat input capacity shall be identified by a manufacturer's or distributor's manual or invoice.
+If the unit is modified, the rated heat input capacity shall be calculated by the maximum fuel input corrected for fuel heat content, temperature, and pressure.
+The documentation of rated heat input capacity for modified boilers shall include a description of all modifications, the dates the boiler was modified and calculation of rated heat input capacity.
+All documentation shall be signed by the licensed person modifying the boiler.